Munich: Art Museums and Galleries

+Several further museums are located in the Kunstareal neighborhood.
+The Lenbachhaus displays works of the movement Der Blaue Reiter (The Blue Rider), a Munich-based modernist art.
+Another museum is the Staatliche Sammlung für Ägyptische Kunst (the State Collection of Egyptian Art).
 An extensive collection of Greek and Roman art is held in the Glyptothek and the Staatliche Antikensammlungen (the State Antiquities Collections).
 Works on display include the Medusa Rondanini, the Barberini Faun and figures from the Temple of Aphaea on Aegina for the Glyptothek.
-Another interesting museum is the Staatliche Sammlung für Ägyptische Kunst (the State Collection of Egyptian Art).
+The Staatliche Graphische Sammlung, the Zentralinstitut für Kunstgeschichte, and the Museum für Abgüsse Klassischer Bildwerke are also housed in the building of the former Munich Central Collecting Point at Königsplatz.